 We represent this approach by exhaustive search (ES) in all figures.
-We also compare our scheme with those random beamforming-based channel estimation approaches using a predetermined fixed number of measurements, which is represented by FNRB in all figures.
-The adopted GAMP estimator used in SWIFT is also applied in the FNRB schemes to estimate the channel information.

 We first show simulation results for the single-user case in Fig. \ref{SU_M} over a range of different SNR values.
 It is worth noting that the single-user case is the equivalent to the multi-user case where the BS can communicate with each user in an adjacent dedicated sub-channel, as discussed in Sec. \ref{sec:BS_stop}.
 Fig. \ref{SU_M} shows the average number of channel measurements by each of the aforementioned approaches.
 We can see that both variations of the SWIFT algorithm are able to adaptively increase the number of measurements at low SNR values in order to meet the required channel estimation convergence criterion.
 As all other algorithms use a fixed number of measurements, their average number of measurements remains unchanged across the whole SNR range.
 Comparing the two SWIFT approaches, we see that SWIFT-PEPA requires less measurements at low SNR.
 We also see that the two schemes converge to a similar average number of channel measurements at high SNRs.